Towards the Characterization of Terminal Cut Functions: a Condition for Laminar Families: Introduction

 \begin{theorem} Let $G$ be an edge-capacitated graph, $T$ be a set of its vertices, and $\beta,\gamma$ be type vectors.
 If (i) $\supp(\gamma)$ is a laminar family; and (ii) metric $\D_{\beta}$ dominates metric $\D_{\gamma}$ (that is, for every pair $t,t'\in T$, $\D_{\beta}(t,t') \ge \D_{\gamma}(t,t')$); then $\cut_G(\beta)\ge \cut_G(\gamma)$. \end{theorem}

-Perhaps surprisingly, using our main result above, we can generalize Karger's approximate min-cut counting result in \cite{karger1993global}, which stated that, in an $n$-vertex graph, the number of cuts whose value is at most $\alpha$ times the global min-cut is at most $2^{2\alpha}\cdot\binom{n}{2\alpha}$.
-We prove the following generalization of Karger's result to graphs with terminals.
+Using our main result above, we can prove a generalization of Karger's approximate min-cut counting result.
+The initial result in \cite{karger1993global} stated that, in an $n$-vertex graph, the number of cuts whose value is at most $\alpha$ times the global min-cut is at most $2^{2\alpha}\cdot\binom{n}{2\alpha}$, for every half-integer $\alpha>0$.
+Later, in a subsequent work \cite{karger2000minimum}, it was pointed out that the number of $\alpha$-approximate global min-cut for an $n$-vertex cycle graph is at least